Cancel anytime

 Positioning

-News Corp A is positioned as a global media company with a focus on premium content and digital platforms.
-Its competitive advantages include its strong brands, extensive distribution network, and diversified business portfolio.
+News Corp A is positioned as a global media and information services company with a focus on quality journalism and content.
+It has competitive advantages in its established brands and diversified portfolio.

 Total Addressable Market (TAM)